 Pregnancy and Gestational Diabetes Screening

 All pregnant women should be screened for gestational diabetes during their pregnancy.
-Screening may be done by taking the woman's medical history, examining certain risk factors, or screening with an oral glucose tolerance test.
+Screening may be done by taking the woman's medical history and examining certain risk factors, but an oral glucose tolerance test is also recommended.

 What Is the Oral Glucose Tolerance Test for Gestational Diabetes?

 The oral glucose tolerance test is used to screen for gestational diabetes.
 Gestational diabetes is a specific type of diabetes that can develop in some women late in pregnancy (usually after the 24th week).
 Women who develop this complication do not have diabetes before becoming pregnant.

 When Is the Oral Glucose Tolerance Test for Gestational Diabetes Performed?

 The test is generally given between the 24th and 28th week of pregnancy.
 If you have had gestational diabetes before, or if your health care provider is concerned about your risk of developing gestational diabetes, the test may be performed before the 13th week of pregnancy.